 When to Contact a Medical Professional

-Call your health care provider if your child develops symptoms of this disorder.
+Contact your provider if your child develops symptoms of this disorder.
 Go to the hospital emergency room or call your local emergency number (such as 911) if the following symptoms occur:

 Genetic counseling is recommended for people with a family history of Krabbe disease who are considering having children.